Head III: Commission and provenance

 They are usually interpreted as intermediate steps from the preliminary images in Head I and Head II towards the final image of Head VI, the first of Bacon's paintings to reference Velázquez and his Portrait of Innocent X of 1650.
 Head III was the first of the six paintings to be sold at the Hanover Gallery exhibition.
 It was acquired by US art collector Wright Saltus Ludington (brother of Charles Townsend Ludington) in October 1949, shortly before the exhibition opened in November 1949.
 It was later sold to Sir Edward and Lady Hulton, and passed through the hands of several private collectors.
-It was included in Bacon retrospective at the Tate Gallery in 1985, and sold again at Sotheby's in London in 2013.
+It was included in Bacon's retrospective at the Tate Gallery in 1985, and sold again at Sotheby's in London in 2013.

 Reception

 Head III was described by Wyndham Lewis in The Listener on 12 May 1949, page 811: "Bacon's picture, as usual, is in lamp-black monochrome, the zinc white of the monster’s eyes glittering in the cold crumbling grey of the face.
 Bacon is a Grand Guignol artist: the mouths in his heads are unpleasant places, evil passions make a glittering white mess of the lips." and then in The Listener on 17 November 1949, page 860.
 He later wrote that "part of the head is rotting away into space".